 - the counsellor may be able to refer the person to an appropriate affiliated service provider in the person’s local area.

-- Contact details for the current EAP service provider are available on the Ministerial and Parliamentary Services intranet or can be obtained from the Staff Help Desk.
+- Contact details for the current EAP service provider are available on the Ministerial and Parliamentary Services website or can be obtained from the Staff Help Desk.

-- If employees are unsure whether the EAP service provider can assist them, the employee may ring and outline his or her problem with a counsellor before making an appointment.
+- If employees are unsure whether the EAP service provider can assist them, the employee may ring and outline his or her issue with a counsellor before making an appointment.

 - The EAP service provider supplies the Department with aggregate statistics and trends but not personal information.

 - If an employee feels it is important for the Department to be aware of his or her circumstances, then the employee may sign a confidentiality waiver authorising the EAP service provider to inform the Department of the issue.

 - EAP counselling is free to employees, their immediate families and/or household members.

 - In some situations, an EAP counsellor may suggest that specialised counselling may be of benefit.
 In these circumstances, the counsellor will make every effort to recommend a service provider that is either free, covered by health insurance or has a fee scale based on the employee’s ability to pay.

 - Any counselling that may be required in addition to paragraphs 7 and 8 will not be paid by the Department but is the sole responsibility of the employee, their immediate families and/or household members as applicable.

 - Employees may use personal or annual leave to attend EAP appointments.